-The story starts with fallout from the Masters of Evil story, with Captain America having flashbacks to the battle and Zemo, Enchantress, and Executioner looking for revenge.
+The story starts with fallout from the Masters of Evil story, with Captain America having flashbacks (and appearing to be crazy) to the battle and Zemo, Enchantress, and Executioner looking for revenge.
 They turn to (yet another) inventor, named Simon Williams.
 Seems everyone in the 1960s was either a scientist or technologist.
 Zemo gives Williams “ionic” powers and a terrible costume.

 He’s also able to go toe-to-toe with Thor.
 Note how his hand disappears and he seems to absorb Thor’s arm.
 I wonder if they weren’t allowed to show fist-to-skin contact?

 Wonder Man is established as a sympathetic villain, because he needs a serum from Zemo to stop his powers from killing him.
 He works his way on to the Avengers by staging a crime and helping prevent it (something Hank Pym would do, in the mid-1980s, to reestablish himself as a hero).